Super Lawyers - Badge

 • Lung cancer or breast cancer.

-Failure to Recognize Symptoms
+Failure to Recognize Heart Attack Symptoms

 Not all heart attack symptoms follow the classic pattern of severe chest pain and left-arm discomfort.
 Many patients, especially women, the elderly, and individuals with diabetes, experience atypical symptoms such as: